Philadelphia’s Delaware River Waterfront

 Head to the Blue Cross RiverRink Summerfest for roller skating, mini-golf, carnival rides, a Ferris wheel and more at Penn’s Landing.
 This annual event kicks off weekends in May and daily from Memorial Day to Labor Day.

 Built into the shell of a century-old municipal pier, Cherry Street Pier has been redeveloped into a sprawling mixed-use public space.
 Much of the original structure has been preserved, including the original stone headhouses and exposed ceiling beams, creating a cool, industrial vibe.
-Visitors can enjoy performances, pop-up shops, food vendors and more, year-round.
+The pier serves as a collaborative creative space for artists and entrepreneurs and has an open-air garden, performance and event space, food vendors, pop-up shops and more for visitors, open year-round.

 Enjoy Philadelphia’s newest, largest open-air market series, running Saturdays now through November 16.
 The Food Trust’s Market at Cherry Street Pier combines the traditional farmers market with rotating programming that includes food trucks, local retailers, creative sellers and visual artists for a one-of-a-kind experience.